 The Oklahoma Firefighters Pension and Retirement System Board of Trustees (the "Board") is responsible for the operation, administration, and management of the System.
 The Board also determines the general investment policy of the System's assets.
 The Board is comprised of 13 members.
 Five members shall be the Board of Trustees of the Oklahoma State Firefighters Association, a 5-year term.
 One member shall be the President of the Professional Firefighters of Oklahoma or his designee.
-One member shall be the President of the Oklahoma State Retired Firefighters Association or his designee.
 One member shall be appointed by the Speaker of the House of Representatives, a 4-year term.
 One member shall be appointed by the President Pro Tempore of the Senate, a 4-year term.
-Two members shall be the State Insurance Commissioner or his designee.
-One member shall be the Director of the Office of Management and Enterprise Services or his designee.
+Two members shall be appointed by the President of the Oklahoma Municipal League, a 4-year term.
+One member shall be the State Insurance Commissioner or his designee.
+One member shall be the Office of Management and Enterprise Services or his designee.